SeedIt-App/API/README.md

 # SeedIt

-SeetIt - crowd feedback app for all kind of manufacturer products,
+SeedIt - crowd feedback app for all kind of manufacturer products,
        - building RESTful APIs and microservices using Node.js, Express and MongoDB

 ## Requirements